hjunlee91/hjunlee91.github.io/_posts/2019-12-09-Operating_system_process_thread.md

 ---
 layout: post
-title: "Introduction for Operating system, process and thread"
+title: "What is the Operating System(OS)?"
 description: Explain Operating system, process and thread
 headline: Understand the Operating System
 modified: 2019-12-09